MicrosoftDocs/powerbi-docs/articles/powerbi-admin-portal.md

 ## How to get to the admin portal

+To get to the Power BI admin portal, do the following.

-If you are a Global Admin, you will see the option, for the admin portal, under the Settings gear on the top right of the Power BI service.
+1. Select the settings gear in the top right of the Power BI service.

+2. Select **Admin Portal**.

+> **Note**: Your account needs to be marked as a **Global Admin**, within Office 365 or Azure Active Directory, to get access to the Power BI admin portal.

 ![](media/powerbi-admin-portal/powerbi-admin-settings.png)